sarward3/ChatGPT/README.md

 - **GET /api/customers/orders** – order history (authenticated)
 - **GET /api/customers/orders/:id** – fetch single order (authenticated)

 This codebase remains a demonstration.
 While additional pieces like coupons, wallet support and support tickets are present, a production system would require much deeper integrations and extensive testing.
+Push notifications are implemented using a placeholder service and real-time updates use Socket.IO.